moby/moby/docs/misc/deprecated.md

     docker search -trusted
     docker tag -force

-The following single-dash options are deprecated and have no replacement:
+The following double-dash options are deprecated and have no replacement:

     docker run --networking
     docker ps --since-id